rewanthtammana/sigstore-the-easy-way/guide/rekor/upload-artifacts-to-public-rekor.md

 ## Query rekor

 There are multiple ways to extract the information from rekor.
-Whenever an object is uploaded to rekor instance, an UUID is returned.
-We can use the UUID to query information.
+A UUID is returned whenever an object is uploaded to the rekor instance.
+We can use the UUID to query data.

 ### Curl request

-You can make a curl request to the UUID to gather information of the artifact.
+You can make a curl request to the UUID to gather information about the artifact.

 ```bash
 curl https://rekor.sigstore.dev/api/v1/log/entries/24296fb24b8ad77a46ab0df865dc1013865d505175bdd56b5f9e61678bc0baed923e461421410c44